New York, NY—April 13, 2015

 "HSS is excited about partnering to co-develop digital health solutions that improve clinical outcomes, enhance the patient experience, and/or lower the cost to deliver care," said Mark Angelo, Vice President of Innovation and Business Development at HSS.
 "We are excited to implement ViiMed’s® unique approach to improving patient-surgeon interactions both before and after surgery at HSS – saving both parties time and money."

 HSS will initially use the ViiMed® platform to educate patients about their upcoming surgery.
 "Rather than facing the potential inconvenience and expense of having to come to us at a particular time to watch a pre-operative educational video, ViiMed® automation will deliver it to patients on a preset date.
-They can watch it from the comfort of home at the time that's most convenient for them," said Dr. Bryan Kelly, Chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery, who is piloting the system.
+They can watch it from the comfort of home at the time that's most convenient for them," said Dr. Bryan Kelly, Chief of the Sports Medicine Service at Hospital for Special Surgery, who is piloting the system.
 "And we save valuable staff time.
 So everyone benefits."

 The HSS Innovation Center partners with startup companies like ViiMed®, through its accelerator function to co-develop, test and refine care delivery and digital health solutions at HSS that can then be implemented at other providers.
 "ViiMed® is thrilled to be working with HSS," said Phil Newman, the company's CEO.
 "Our platform has a very wide range of applications, but there is no doubt pre and post surgery is in the center of our sweet spot and HSS is an ideal user."